roman-milk/roman-milk.github.io/rileys-bar.md

+===

- ****** Riley's Bar Ch.
-07 ****** byJust_Plain_Bob© When I got back to my apartment there was a message on my answering machine to call my brother.
+When I got back to my apartment there was a message on my answering machine to call my brother.
 I called him and he told me that what we had talked about at the courthouse was doable and I told him to go ahead and do it.
 Then I went to bed and slept like a log.

  Friday was a busy day at work and even though I had my hands full trying to finish the job I was on by the end of the day I was still able to think about my evening with Susan and Gary and wonder if I would ever do something like that again.